 It's designed to help support you and your family financially while you deal with your diagnosis — so you can focus on your recovery without worrying about how the bills will be paid.

 What's the difference between critical illness cover and life insurance?

 Critical illness cover helps to support you and your loved ones financially if you've been diagnosed with a specific condition.

-You'll receive a lump sum payment to help cover the costs of treatment, or to help pay the bills, if you're not able to work.
+You'll receive a lump sum payment to help cover the costs of treatment, or to help pay the bills.

 Critical illness insurance usually doesn't pay out if you pass away.
 This is where life insurance comes in.

 In most cases, life insurance only pays out if you pass away during the term of the policy.
 It's designed to help your family to maintain their lifestyle after you've gone, like covering mortgage payments or children's university fees.

 Many insurers will offer both types of cover at once, so make sure you understand what each policy offers before you buy.

 What is a terminal illness benefit?

 Like us, some insurers will provide what's called a terminal illness benefit as part of their life insurance cover.

 This means you can receive your life insurance payout before you pass away if you're diagnosed with a terminal illness that meets the policy definition, and you're not expected to live longer than 12 months.

 While we offer this as part of our life cover, not all providers will.
 So make sure that you check the terms and conditions before you take out cover with another provider.

 How does critical illness cover work?

 Your cover will be based on how long you want your policy to last, and how much you want to pay each month.

 You’ll probably want to make sure that you have cover in place for as long as you still have significant demands on your income, such as an outstanding mortgage or children's education fees.